SpektraSystems/Red-Hat-Modernize-Apps/00-introduction.md

 Go to the **CodeReady Workspaces url** in order to configure your development workspace

-Log into CodeReady Workspaces with your user account (you can find the username and password in the environment details page).
+Again, select the **htpasswd** option on the login screen, then log into CodeReady Workspaces with your CodeReady user account (you can find the username and password in the environment details page).

 Click on the workspace shown in the **Recent Workspaces** section.
 It takes a little while for the workspace to be ready.
 When it's ready, you will see a fully functional